yinsenm/yinsenm.github.io/_posts/2014-07-21-Load-a-random-picture-in-Jekyll-using-Script.md

 layout: post
 title: Load a random picture in Jekyll using Script
 ---
 It is frustrating for the user to see the same content with different visits.
 Suppose we want to direct the user to a `404` page if certain link is broken.
 It might be comforting, if we can show him or her different `404` pages such as this [example](/404).
-We can load `404` pages with random pictures on it by using a little bit of `Java script`.
+We can load `404` pages with random pictures on it by using a little bit of `Javascript`.

 Following those the two steps, We can accomplish this task.